alfredpyk/Project-GeBIZ/index.md

 <img align="left" src="SolutionDesign.jpg">

-# 4. Challenges Faced and How Overcame
+# 4. Challenges
 Given above context,

-# 5. How Much Time/Money/Lives the Solution Saves
+# 5. Time/Money/Lives Savings
 Given above context,

-# 6. Recommendations for Future Improvement
+# 6. Future Improvement
 With time constraint, the team would make the following recommendations for future improvements:
 1. As it may not be necessary to login to GeBIZ, the login facilities may be left later when necessary, such as when required for downloading documents, submission of tender, etc.
 2. The application may recognise areas of interest with departments, managers and/or individuals; and direct email/ channel information to them, that is controlled receivers of email with defined scopes; and building of the knowledgebase;